Who makes up the TranQuill Legal team?

 He’s the Principal Solicitor and owner of the firm.

-He is the first and only Accredited Specialist in Immigration Law in the ACT, and was recently appointed to the Migration Advice Industry Advisory Group providing expert advice to the Assistant Minister for Customs, Community Safety and Multicultural Affairs, the Hon Jason Wood MP.
+He is the first and only Accredited Specialist in Immigration Law in the ACT, and in 2021 was appointed to the Migration Advice Industry Advisory Group providing expert advice to the Assistant Minister for Customs, Community Safety and Multicultural Affairs, the Hon Jason Wood MP.

-He is currently an Adjunct Professor of Law at the University of Canberra, lecturing for the Juris Doctor program.
-He teaches budding lawyers how to be ethical (some might say an impossible task), sue people and understand Admin Law.
+In a previous life he was an Adjunct Professor of Law at the University of Canberra, lecturing for the Juris Doctor program.
+He taught budding lawyers how to be ethical (some might say an impossible task), sue people and understand Admin Law.

 Owen is definitely the lawyer you want on your side.
-He is a quiet achiever – tenacious, pragmatic and results driven.
+He is a quiet achiever – tenacious, pragmatic and results-driven.
 He works hard for his clients and never gives up.
-If you read some of our testimonials you’ll get a true sense of the dedication he has towards his work and clients.
+If you read some of our testimonials you’ll get a true sense of the dedication he has towards his work and clients, but don’t expect him to dress up.
+He is a blue-collar guy from a small dairy-farming town (which is why he can smell b-sh** a mile away).
+He only dresses in a suit when he has to go across the road to a court.
+Jeans is more his style.

 In his spare time, Owen has no spare time…